suntong/dbab-packer/README.md

 Packer building template for `dbab` docker container

+## Prefix

+- This `docker` approach is much simpler than the host-package-installing approach, as everything can be done semi-automatically.
+- And the container approach is much safer in theory too.
+- This has been my default way of using `dbab` and I've been using it for several rounds of new installations now.
+- Thus I'm officially recommending this way as oppose to the host-package-installing approach now, as Debian packaging had always been a frustrating experience again and again for me.
+So I will update the Debian package for the last time and stop packaging it after 2021.

 ## Synopsis

 - Optional but highly recommended, build a local `squid` caching docker service